This article is your guide when you need to hire a software architect. Content is based on Acropolium’s 18 years of experience.

 But unfortunately, it might not be available to you.
 For example, you don’t have an engineer ready to take over an architect’s responsibilities (you’ll learn why in the section below).
 Or you might have only one project that requires such expertise.
 Cases in which you’re unable to promote someone from your existing team are not uncommon.

-Many companies face the choice of an in-house software architect or an outsourced expert.
+Many companies face the choice of an in-house software architect or an outsourced software architecture consulting.
 Let’s consider the pros and cons of either option.

 In-house software architect